MS Textile Engineering

 BS Textile Engineering or equivalent degree from HEC/PEC recognized institution with a minimum CGPA 2.50/4.00 or 3.50/5.00 in semester system or 60% marks in annual/term system.

-The candidate must have passed NTS GAT (Category-A) test.
+The candidate will have to pass NTU GAT test.

 Admission merit list will be prepared according to the following criteria.